rails/rails/guides/source/action_view_overview.md

 Action View templates (aka "views") are stored in a subdirectory in the `app/views` directory.
 There is a subdirectory matching the name of each controller.
 The view files inside that subdirectory are used to render specific views as a response to controller actions.

-For example, when we use scaffolding to generate an `article` resource, Rails generates the following files in `app/views/articles`:
+For example, when you use scaffolding to generate an `article` resource, Rails generates the following files in `app/views/articles`:

 ```bash
 $ bin/rails generate scaffold article